adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/container/v1/container/README.md

 ### Edit Dialog Properties
 The following properties are written to JCR for this Container component and are expected to be available as `Resource` properties:

-1. `./accessibilityLabel` - defines an accessibility label for the container.
-2. `./roleAttribute` - defines a role attribute for the container.

 #### Container Properties
 1. `./layout` - defines the layout type, either `simple` (default) or `responsiveGrid`; if no value is defined, the component will fallback to the value defined by the component's policy